-The analog and digital supplies to the AD7858/AD7858L are independent and separately pinned out to minimize coupling between the analog and digital sections of the device.
+The analog and digital supplies to the AD7856 are independent and separately pinned out to minimize coupling between the analog and digital sections of the device.
 The part has very good immunity to noise on the power supplies as can be seen by the PSRR vs. Frequency graph.
 However, care should still be taken with regard to grounding and layout.

-The printed circuit board that houses the AD7858/AD7858L should be designed such that the analog and digital sections are separated and confined to certain areas of the board.
-This facilitates the use of ground planes that can be separated easily.
+The printed circuit board that houses the AD7856 should be designed so that the analog and digital sections are separated and confined to certain areas of the board.
+This facilitates the use of ground planes that can be easily separated.
 A minimum etch technique is generally best for ground planes as it gives the best shielding.
 Digital and analog ground planes should only be joined in one place.
-If the AD7858/AD7858L is the only device requiring an AGND to DGND connection, then the ground planes should be connected at the AGND and DGND pins of the AD7858/AD7858L.
-If the AD7858/AD7858L is in a system where multiple devices require AGND to DGND connections, the connection should still be made at one point only, a star ground point which should be established as close as possible to the AD7858/AD7858L.
+If the AD7856 is the only device requiring an AGND to DGND connection, the ground planes should be connected at the AGND and DGND pins of the AD7856.
+If the AD7856 is in a system where multiple devices require AGND to DGND connections, the connection should still be made at one point only, a star ground point that should be established as close as possible to the AD7856.

 Avoid running digital lines under the device as these will couple noise onto the die.
-The analog ground plane should be allowed to run under the AD7858/AD7858L to avoid noise coupling.
-The power supply lines to the AD7858/AD7858L should use as large a trace as possible to provide low impedance paths and reduce the effects of glitches on the power supply line.
+The analog ground plane should be allowed to run under the AD7856 to avoid noise coupling.
+The power supply lines to the AD7856 should use as large a trace as possible to provide low impedance paths and reduce the effects of glitches on the power supply line.
 Fast switching signals like clocks should be shielded with digital ground to avoid radiating noise to other sections of the board, and clock signals should never be run near the analog inputs.
 Avoid crossover of digital and analog signals.
 Traces on opposite sides of the board should run at right angles to each other.
 This will reduce the effects of feedthrough through the board.
-A microstrip technique is by far the best but is not always possible with a double-sided board.
+A microstrip technique is by far the best, but is not always possible with a double-sided board.
 In this technique, the component side of the board is dedicated to ground planes while signals are placed on the solder side.

 Good decoupling is also important.
-All analog supplies should be decoupled with 10 μF tantalum in parallel with 0.1 μF capacitors to AGND.
-All digital supplies should have a 0.1 μF disc ceramic capacitor to AGND.
+All analog supplies should be decoupled with 10 $\mu F$ tantalum in parallel with 0.1 $\mu F$ capacitors to AGND.
+All digital supplies should have a 0.1 $\mu F$ disc ceramic capacitor to AGND.
 To achieve the best from these decoupling components, they must be placed as close as possible to the device, ideally right up against the device.
-In systems where a common supply voltage is used to drive both the AV{DD} and DV{DD} of the AD7858/AD7858L, it is recommended that the system's AV{DD} supply be used.
-In this case there should be a 10 Ω resistor between the AV{DD} pin and DV{DD} pin.
-This supply should have the recommended analog supply decoupling capacitors between the AV{DD} pin of the AD7858/AD7858L and AGND and the recommended digital supply decoupling capacitor between the DV{DD} pin of the AD7858/AD7858L and DGND.
+In systems where a common supply voltage is used to drive both the AV\DD and DV\DD of the AD7856, it is recommended that the system's AV\DD supply be used.
+In this case there should be a 10 $\Omega$ resistor between the AV\DD pin and DV\DD pin.
+This supply should have the recommended analog supply decoupling capacitors between the AV\DD pin of the AD7856 and AGND and the recommended digital supply decoupling capacitor between the $\mathrm{DV}{\mathrm{DD}}$ pin of the AD7856 and DGND.

-Evaluating the AD7858/AD7858L Performance
+Evaluating the AD7856 Performance